About the service

 - Swelling in the gum tissue near a tooth

-Dr. Hilbert and his team will ensure your comfort throughout the procedure, including explaining each step of the process.If you are experiencing any of the symptoms listed above, contact our office right away to schedule an appointment.
+Dr. Hill and his team will ensure your comfort throughout the procedure, including explaining each step of the process.If you are experiencing any of the symptoms listed above, contact our office right away to schedule an appointment.

 There are conditions which require the removal (extraction) of a tooth.
 Some examples include:

 - Tooth cannot be restored by a filling or crown due to extensive damage